imjoseangel/sandbox/docs/terminatingpod.md

     Note over Stop Container Event,SIGKILL: Termination Process
 ```

-When kubelet knows that a pod should be terminated, it executes the `preStop` lifecycle hook (if exists).
+When kubelet knows that a pod should be terminated, it marks the Pod state as `Terminating` and stops sending traffic to the Pod.
+Then, it executes the `preStop` lifecycle hook (if exists).
 It sends the `SIGTERM` to the main process (pid 1) within each container in the pod and waits for their termination.
 If the applications inside the containers are properly prepared, they will start a graceful shutdown.
 The duration should not be more than the specified in the [spec.terminationGracePeriodSeconds](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.21/#podspec-v1-core) which is 30 seconds by default.

 If the application hasn't completed the shutdown properly, the Kubelet gives a grace period, until removing the pod IP and killing the container by sending a `SIGKILL`.
-At this point, the Pod is removed.
+At this point, Kubernetes removes the Pod from the API server.

 ## Why a Pod can hang on `Terminating` state

-The two most common reasons for a pod hanging during the eviction process are an incorrect `terminationGracePeriodSeconds` value and a `Finalizer` dependency.
+The most common reasons for a pod hanging during the eviction process are:

+* An incorrect `terminationGracePeriodSeconds` value
+* A `Finalizer` dependency
+* A node `NotReady` issue.

 ### The PreStop hook and terminationGracePeriodSeconds